 If you’re coming from overseas, wanting to extend your working holiday visa or an Australian wanting to experience life on the land, these top tips will get you closer to the farm work you’re after.

-Australia’s agriculture sector is currently facing a significant labour shortage due to the COVID-19 pandemic.
-With many Australians currently out of work due to the economic impacts of COVID-19, now is a great time to consider farm work.
+Australia’s agriculture sector is currently facing a significant labour shortage, making now a great time to consider farm work.

 There has also been a temporary change to Youth Allowance eligibility for those working on farm.